 In designing the eye-controlled wheelchair, it was necessary to reverse engineer the available power wheelchair and hack into its proprietary circuitry.
 This process took quite a while, and has been repeated by many other researchers around the world.
 This seems like a waste of time that could be better spent developing improved input methods, control algorithms, environmental sensors, and so on.
 No one likes reinventing the wheel.

-USB and BlueTooth are obvious choices for connection to a computer, but selecting the proper connection to the wheelchair is more difficult.
+The current version of my interface uses an Arduino microcontroller and Bluetooth to allow a computer, tablet, or smart phone to wirelessly control most of the power wheelchairs that accept "alternative drive controls."
 The four major power wheelchair brands in the U.S. (Invacare, Pride/Quantum, Quickie, and Permobil) use different, proprietary connections to interface with specialized drive controls.
 Some developers (like Adaptive Switch Labs) produce products that interface with these connections, but these are generally brand-specific.
-I have, however, discovered that nearly any power wheelchair accepts a 9-pin D-sub connection (with the same pin-outs as an old Atari joystick), though occasionally an ASL adapter is required.
+I have, however, discovered that nearly any such power wheelchair accepts a 9-pin D-sub connection, though occasionally an additional adapter is required.
+(Invacare Mark 6i electronics, for example, may require the ASL 151MK6i shown here.)
 This connection is utilized by a variety of drive controls, such as wafer boards and external switch scanning systems.
-I am worried that, if this connection really mimics Atari-style pin-outs, it will only allow digital control of the chair.
-However, some proportional touch pads also use this connection, which makes me think that proportional control is possible.
-I need to do some more testing to clear this up.
+This plug is actually the same connection as an old Atari joystick, which just expects a circuit connection between a particular pin and the ground pin to move in a particular direction.
+If you connect a wire between the "forward" pin and the ground pin, the chair will move forward.

 In order to implement a new eye-controlled wheelchair from this point, the following would be necessary: